franke-hub/SDL/src/cpp/Edit/Xcb/doc/Internal-logic.md

 #### Memory leaks
 Once text for a file has been allocated, it's not released until the Editor program exits.
 This is by design.
+Rationale follows:

 First, files are loaded in one operation.
 They are then parsed into lines, replacing the ending newline character with the NUL ('\0') character.